rabiulcste/GoavaTestPro/README.md

 5. “ORG_NUMBER” property removed from objects in “accounts” array property of the company object.

 **_Failed to solve -_**
-1. Multiple Outputs of .json files.
+1. Failed to generate Multiple Outputs of .json files.
 This solution generates all json obejcts into a single .txt file.
-Failed to maintain identation as of regular json object.
+Also couldn't maintain identation of regular json object.
-2. Orders of the columns in csv file got shuffled in output file.
+2. Orders of the columns in csv files got shuffled in final output .txt file.